-One group of mighty beings described in the Bible are cherubim, which is the plural of cherub.
+One group of mighty angels not specifically mentioned in the Christmas story are cherubim, which is the plural of cherub (Ezek.
+10).
 Their movements are instantaneous, darting with lightning speed in their service to Almighty God (Ezek.
-1:15-21).
+1:19-21).

-Ezekiel describes cherubim as formidable beings radiating intense brightness, moving with incredible speed and generating what appear to be flashes of lightening.
+Ezekiel describes cherubim as formidable beings radiating intense brightness, moving and generating what appear to be flashes of lightening.
+Their bodies are described as similar to man, but with four faces oriented in opposing directions.

-With bodies similar to man, but with four faces oriented in opposing directions, two sets of wings, hands and calf-like feet, how is it they came to be recognized as baby-like creatures sporting dimply bodies and stubby wings?
-(Ezek.
-1:5-13).
+With two sets of wings, hands and calf-like feet, how is it cherubim came to be recognized as baby-like creatures sporting dimply bodies and stubby wings? (cf. Ezek.
+1:1-13).

-In early Christian art, however, cherubim were often portrayed as bodiless heads with wings—their spiritual nature reflected by the incorporeal absence of a body.
-With heads representing intellect and the ability to communicate with God, wings identified them with the divine or celestial.
+In early Christian art, however, cherubim were often portrayed as bodiless heads with wings.
+Their spiritual nature reflected the incorporeal absence of a body.
+With heads representing their intellect and ability to communicate with God, their wings identified them with the divine or celestial.

-Italian artists of the Quattrocento are primarily responsible for visual depictions commonly associated with angels.
+Italian artists of the Quattrocento are primarily responsible for visual depictions we commonly associate with angels.
 In the 1400’s, Raphael borrowed and adapted a motif from Greek and Roman mythos applying it to the sacred in his widely-known rendition of cherubs in “The Sistine Madonna.”

 Starting with the early Renaissance through the Baroque period and up to the present, artistic depictions of cherubs are erroneously interchanged with this motif known as putto.
 Taken from the Latin meaning little man, putti (pl.) are mischievous baby-like winged creatures associated with profane activities or erotic love in classical themes.
 This motif became so entrenched, that by the Baroque era, the only way to differentiate between cherubim and putti was the context of the art.

 Cherubim are immensely powerful beings intimately connected to God who function as His ministering servants in accomplishing His direct will.
-Whether recognized as such in artistic depictions, people of faith can rely on the veracity of the Bible for the foundation to understand angels.
+Whether recognized as such in artistic depictions, Christians can rely on the veracity of the Bible for the foundation for our understanding!

-This Christmas, don’t allow the familiar depictions of angels to undermine their vital role both in the Christmas story and the outworking of God’s plan for history.
-Use God’s Word to build your faith; and then rejoice that you can share the truth!
+This Christmas, don’t allow familiar perceptions of angels to undermine their vital role both in the Christmas story and the outworking of God’s plan for history.
+Use God’s Word to build your faith.
+And then, share the truth about angels!